oliverliu1206/Data_Wrangling_Project_and_Tasks/README.md

 c)  Insert sex=other if code =167410000 etc.
 4. Create a new column “Age group” and create age groups with an interval of 25 yrs. for example 0-25 years as ‘0-25’, 26-50 as “26-50” and so on...

+For task1, I used the alter table and update table
+For task2, I updated the table with where condition For task3, I altered the table and add a column, then updated the table with where condition For task4, I combined the methods used above and used group function.

 For project2, there are six tasks.
 1. Create a new column “Enrollment group” in the table Phonecalla)  Insert EnrollmentGroup=Clinical Alert :code is 125060000b)  Insert EnrollmentGroup =Health Coaching :code is 125060001c)  Insert EnrollmentGroup =Technixal Question: Code is 125060002d)  Insert EnrollmentGroup =Administrative: Code  is 125060003e)  Insert EnrollmentGroup =Other: Code  is 125060004f)   Insert EnrollmentGroup =Lack of engagement : Code  is 125060005
 2. Obtain the # of records for each enrollment group